tbarbette/fastclick/README.md

 Getting help
 ----
-Use the github [issue tracker][fastclick-issue-tracker] or contact tom.barbette at ulg.ac.be and/or
-georgios.katsikas at ri.se if you encounter any problems with Metron.
+Use the github [issue tracker][fastclick-issue-tracker] or contact barbette at kth.se and/or georgios.katsikas at ri.se if you encounter any problems with Metron.

 Please do not report Metron-related or FastClick-related problems on the vanilla Click mailing list.